 See Related: Best Day Trips from Berlin

-Hohenzollern castle is a breathtaking hilltop fort within the periphery of the Swabian Alb near the well-known black forest and one of the remarkable castles in Germany.
+Hohenzollern Castle is a breathtaking hilltop fort within the periphery of the Swabian Alb near the well-known Black Forest and one of the most remarkable castles in Germany.

 Crown Prince Frederick William of Prussia decided to restore and reconstruct the Hohenzollern house in 1819.
 By 1850, the structure had evolved into one of Germany’s most ornate castles.